zonehisa/claude-code-action/README.md

 | `assignee_trigger`    | The assignee username that triggers the action (e.g. @claude).
 Only used for issue assignment                        | No       | -         |
 | `trigger_phrase`      | The trigger phrase to look for in comments, issue/PR bodies, and issue titles                                        | No       | `@claude` |

-\*Required when using direct Anthropic API (default and when not using Bedrock or Vertex)
+\*Required when using direct Anthropic API (default and when not using Bedrock, Vertex, or OAuth)

 > **Note**: This action is currently in beta.
 Features and APIs may change as we continue to improve the integration.